 Certificates in a Key Vault

 You can use a Key Vault to store and manage passwords (or secrets) and certificates.
-This reduces any risk associated with storing and sensitive information on a local filesystem.
-At the moment we only support Azure Key Vault, this means we are unable to support password protected certificates.
+This reduces the risk associated with storing sensitive information on a local filesystem.
+We only support Azure Key Vault at the moment so we are unable to support password protected certificates.

-Credentials and certificates stored within the Control Hub Credentials are not impacted by this.
+Credentials and certificates stored within Control Hub Credentials are not impacted by this.

 Vault Setup

-Aiimi Insight Engine determines how to retrieve passwords and certificates based on the configurations in your appsettings.json files.
-If a key vault is configured, that is tried first.
-If that fails or is not configured it will revert to looking locally for passwords and certificates.
+Aiimi Insight Engine retrieves passwords and certificates based on your appsettings configurations.
+A key vault will be tried first if it is configured.
+If that fails or is not configured it will look locally for passwords and certificates.

-1. Set up certificates - Within your Key Vault you need to set up your certificates, secrets and passwords.
+Set up certificates - Set up your certificates, secrets and passwords within your Key Vault.

 • We recommend adding a year to the certificate names.
-This can help with certificate management and switching certificates.
+This helps with certificate management and switching certificates when they expire.

-2. Vault Access - You need to grant access to the vault, this varies depending on the vault plugin.
+Vault Access - You need to grant access to the vault.
+The access needed varies depending on the vault plugin.

+You need to add a configuration to every appsettings.json file.
 We recommend starting with the index utils file.
-This way you can confirm the settings are correct before changing all of the others.
+This allows you to check the settings are correct before changing everything.

 {